project-codeflare/mcad/PORTING.md

 ## Changes to AppWrapper status

-MicroMCAD reports the status of an AppWrapper as follows:
+MCAD v2 reports the status of an AppWrapper as follows:
 ```yaml
 status:
   dispatchTimestamp: "2023-11-02T15:19:09Z"